 1. Main Beach

-When it comes to fun in the sun, the Main Beach (Boardwalk Beach) of Santa Cruz is a top destination in Northern California.
-This happening spot could easily be mistaken for a SoCal beach, because the waters are noticeably warmer and because of its colorful beach culture.
-On balmy summer days, Main Beach is packed with tourists, surfers, volleyball players, and sunbathers.
+When it comes to fun in the sun, the Main Beach (Boardwalk Beach) of Santa Cruz is a top destination in Central California.
+This happening spot has many tourist attractions and could easily be mistaken for a SoCal beach, because the waters are noticeably warmer and because of its lively beach culture.
+On balmy summer days, Main Beach is packed with surfers, volleyball players, and sunbathers.

 Besides its thrilling roller coasters and kiddie rides, the Beach Boardwalk offers all the trappings of a classic seaside amusement park.
 Snack stands sell favorite boardwalk foods like corn dogs, cheeseburgers, and seafood chowder bread bowls.
 Visitors can also indulge in special treats such as saltwater taffy, chocolate-dipped bananas, caramel apples, root beer floats, and ice cream in fresh-baked waffle cones.

 Main Beach is a favorite summertime destination for families.
-It's also a great place for body boarders and beach volleyball players because of its consistent gentle waves and wide sandy shoreline.
-In addition to outdoor recreation, the beach is great for sunbathing, relaxation, and picnics (bring a blanket).
+It's a great place for seaside recreation such as body boarding and beach volleyball, because of its consistent gentle waves and wide, sandy shoreline.
+Those seeking a more leisurely day can focus on sunbathing, relaxation, and picnics (bring a blanket).

 During the summer months, lifeguards survey the beach, so it is a safe place for swimming.
 Beach facilities also include public restrooms.

-A short walk from Main Beach is another top Santa Cruz attraction, the Santa Cruz Wharf.
+A short walk from Main Beach is the Santa Cruz Wharf.
 This historic half-mile-long pier was constructed in 1914 and originally worked in conjunction with a freight warehouse and steamship dock.
-Today, the pier is lined with restaurants, boutiques, and shops that offer boat and kayak rentals, whale watching tours, bay cruises, and fishing trips.
+Today, the pier is lined with restaurants, boutiques, and shops that offer boat and kayak rentals.

 For those interested in learning more about marine mammals, the UCSC Seymour Marine Discovery Center leads free guided tours at the Santa Cruz Wharf every Saturday and Sunday at 1pm and 3pm.
 The tours answer questions about the sea lions that hang out underneath the pier and also delve into topics such as whale migration and ocean ecology.